microsoft/rnx-kit/packages/draft-patch-rnmacos/README.md

 Along with these core options, you might want to pass the following params:

-- `--inclusionList-dirs`, relative path within the folder with the changes to focus on (instead of having the tool look everywhere inside it)
+- `--inclusion-list-dirs`, relative path within the folder with the changes to focus on (instead of having the tool look everywhere inside it)
 - `--log-folder`, absolute path in which to store logs of the execution of this command